Specializing in Geometric Abstract Sculpture

 Over a 25-year period, beginning in 1990, John taught economics as a tenured professor at City College of San Francisco.
 Although his early passion and ability for visual arts were largely neglected for most of those years, the urge to do creative artistic work remained.
 So, around 2005, about ten years before retirement, he started laying the groundwork for his eventual serious return to geometric abstract sculpture.
 At that time, John began creating beautiful multi-colored abstract wall sculptures from various art media.

-From 2010 to 2020, John’s body of work mainly consisted of mirror-polished stainlesss steel and aluminum sculpture with varying geometric shapes, patterning curves, and spaces.
+From 2010 to 2020, John's body of work mainly consisted of totemic sculptures built from fine-grained wood and mirror-polished stainless steel sculpture with varying geometric shapes, repeated forms, and negative spaces.
 The design, boundaries, and movements of many of these pieces were influenced by David Smith’s “Cubi” series, Fletcher Benson’s “Folded-Circle” series, and George Rickey’s “Cluster of Cubes” sculpture, and other works in the abstract expressionist and constructivist traditions.
 As a result, these sculptures reflect a high level of geometric abstraction and often contain objects that are perched precariously atop each other, appearing to defy gravity and/or displaying a balance/imbalance dynamic.

-John is now broadening his sculptural work to include sculpture integrating the geometric aspects of his past works with a variety of contemporary African diasporic and cubist artistic paradigms.
-Influenced by the stunning beauty and elegance of his award winning 2023 sculpture, “The Numen of Wood,” John will also be producing many of his new sculpture out of African mahogany, walnut, and other original wood.
+John is now broadening his sculptural work to include sculpture integrating the geometric aspects and repeating forms/patterns of his past works with a variety of contemporary African diasporic and cubist artistic paradigms.
+Influenced by the stunning beauty and elegance of his award winning 2023 sculpture, “The Numen of Wood,” John will also be producing many of his new sculpture out of African mahogany, walnut, and other fine-grained wood.